algermissen/cassandra-ruby-sharded-workers/README.md

 # Installation

-Install the Datastax Cassandra driver for Ruby](https://github.com/datastax/ruby-driver).
+Install the Datastax [Cassandra Ruby driver](https://github.com/datastax/ruby-driver).
 Currently this works best by downloading the source from github and installing the gem from these sources directly.

 Create a keyspace and initialize the worker shards for a queue.